Chinglim/Lab3/README.md

     end if;

 floordigit1 and floordigit2 was then used to symbolise the first and second 7 segment display from the right.

+floordigit1 will target on displaying 1, 2, 3, 5, 7 ,9, while floordigit2 will target on displaying the tenth digit, either one of two for the second 7 segment display.

+Testing and demo was shown and verified workable by CPT SLIVA too.